 Mode effects are the differences in responses to a survey or survey question attributable to the survey administration mode.
-Past research has found that survey mode can affect the demographics of survey respondents, specifically income, sex, age, and education (Christensen et al. 2013).
+Past research has found that survey mode can affect the demographics of survey respondents, specifically income and education (Datta, Walsh, and Terrell 2002).
 Further, a recent meta-analysis of survey characteristics and representativeness found that mixed-mode surveys and other-than-Web modes tend to be more representative (Cornesse and Bosnjak 2018).

 Mode effects are composed of two components: differential non-observation and observation effects (de Leeuw 2018).
 Non-observation effects refer to who responds to different modes and observation effects refer to how respondents respond to questions presented via a given mode.

 Non-observation effects may result in systematic underrepresentation when different types of respondents choose or are only able to complete the survey in a specific mode.
 As such, non-observation effects may result in a form of self-selection bias that can affect the sample frame if groups of individuals are unable or unwilling to provide one or more forms of contact information.
 For example, some members of the population of program participants may be unwilling to provide email contact information or telephone contact information.
 A survey performed using a single mode of contact in these cases may result in biased results if those willing to provide a form of contact information differ systematically from those who are not willing to provide that information.